NoumaanAhamed/Nython/README.md

 # Nython

 Not Only Python.
-Python with Curly Braces instead of indentation, Basically Javascript lol Nython is a Python preprosessor which translates curly brackets into indentation.
+Python with Curly Braces instead of indentation, Basically Javascript lol

+Nython is a Python preprocessor which translates curly brackets into indentation.

 ## Setup